How To Nail Video Marketing Every Time

 Never did Nick and I claim we are filming buffs, so when I came across terms such as “frame” or “white diffusion paper” I just nodded like Joey did (FRIENDS) to any non-food-related question.

 And since I waved goodbye to my videos sinking in my desktop’s recycle bin, I’ve come across so many terms describing concepts or tasks (see B-roll footage).

 My advice is that whether you are doing this on your own or hiring a company to do it for you, it would be great to familiarize yourself with as many of these as possible for two reasons: a) know what you are signing up for, b) being able to keep up and come up with creative ideas.

 We needed opening credits.
-Nothing too fancy, just an animation of our logo to go with the title of this series of videos.
+Nothing too fancy, just a phrase to make the video more personal and an animation of our logo to go with the title of this series of videos.